 - The thief on the cross - Luke 23:41-43

 What do we see today?
-Crowds that put their "pastors" on pedestals and leave the work of the Gospel to the professional holy men.
+Crowds that put their high priest, I mean pastors on pedestals and leave the work of the Gospel to the professional holy men.
 People without discernment in doctrine, dress, music, media and friends.
-Lack of faithfulness in marriage, love for the wealth of this world, without a vision (Proverbs 29:18) and NO hunger for the Word of God.
+Lack of faithfulness in marriage, love for the wealth of this world, without a vision (Proverbs 29:18) and no hunger for the Word of God.

 Today's New Gospel - God's Trying the Hearts of Mankind.